Equity in Assessment

 We recognize that there are practices occurring within institutions of higher education that address issues of equity in relation to assessment.
 What is lacking is awareness of the various practices, their effectiveness, process elements, and the impact of equitable assessment efforts on diverse student populations and their learning.

-NILOA, the Council for the Advancement of Standards in Higher Education (CAS), and other partners invited case studies around Equity in Assessment to highlight examples from which others can learn and to continue to dialogue on equitable assessment.
+NILOA and the Council for the Advancement of Standards in Higher Education (CAS), in partnership with others, invited case studies around Equity in Assessment to highlight examples from which others can learn and to continue to dialogue on equitable assessment.

 Wake Forest University: Campus Life and Equitable Assessment